sogaiu/janet-minipbt-translation/README.md

 three simple implementations (with working code even!).

-The first two were based on familiar approaches [1] but the third one in the article series was unfamiliar.
+The first two were based on familiar approaches [1] but the third one in the article series was not.
 Allegedly, it was even simpler to understand than Hypothesis and there seemed to be some hope of delivering decent enough results.

 This repository is primarily about a Janet translation of the code in